ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 ## Platform Chain (P-Chain)

-The **P-Chain** is the metadata blockchain on Avalanche and coordinates validators, keeps track of active subnets, and enables the creation of new subnets.
+The **P-Chain** is the metadata blockchain on Avalanche and coordinates validators, keeps track of active Subnets, and enables the creation of new Subnets.
 The P-Chain implements the [Snowman consensus protocol](../../#snowman-consensus-protocol).

-The [P-Chain API](../../apis/avalanchego/apis/p-chain.md) allows clients to create subnets, add validators to subnets, and create blockchains.
+The [P-Chain API](../../apis/avalanchego/apis/p-chain.md) allows clients to create Subnets, add validators to Subnets, and create blockchains.

 ## Exchange Chain (X-Chain)